fmaclen/canutin-desktop/README.md

 There's multiple ways to get data into Canutin, these are available from the **Add or update data** page.

 - **By hand:** you can add or edit any account, transaction or asset manually like you would if you used a spreadsheet.
-- **Importing via API:** at the moment this process requires some degree of technical knowledge but it allows you to import data from other apps or services much faster.
+- **Importing via API:** at the moment this process requires some degree of technical knowledge but it allows you to import data from other apps or services, for example by scraping the data from your bank's website.
 You can find more information and examples in the **[API documentation](docs/API.md)**.
 - **Importing from CSV:** _This is currently planned but not yet available_.
 If you'd like this feature to be prioritized, comment or upvote [this issue](https://github.com/Canutin/desktop/issues/74).

 ## Frequenty asked questions